aaronee/PMS5003_HAL_STM32_lib/README.md

 	[GitHub](https://github.com/aaronee)

 ## Introduction:
-* This is the library writen for air sensor PMS5003
+* This is the library writen for the air sensor PMS5003
 * This library is based on STM32 HAL library.
-You must use STM32 HAL library to use this library
+You must implement STM32 HAL library to use this library

 ## MainFunction:
 1. Initializing air sensor with selected mode